 While I REALLY love to travel and could probably do it almost every day, my real job and my budget don’t always make that an option.
-I sell San Angelo as a destination for visitors in my real job, so travel is in my blood.
+I sell San Angelo, Texas, as a destination for visitors in my real job, so travel is in my blood.

 The past seven months have been a tough time for the travel and tourism industry around the world.
 Texas has suffered much like other states but since I’m a Native Texan and live here, I’ve seen the challenges front and center.